TLela/fuzzy_bff/README.md

   - [LSH Classes](#lsh-classes)

 ## Introduction
-This repository is part of the semester project ``Fuzzy BFFs: Distance-Sensitive Binary Fuse Filters'', completed in the Institute of Information Security at ETH Zurich.
+This repository is part of the semester project 'Fuzzy BFFs: Distance-Sensitive Binary Fuse Filters', completed at the Institute of Information Security at ETH Zurich.
 It contains implementations for the Binary fuse filter as introduced by [Graf and Lemire](https://doi.org/10.1145/3510449), a variation of this filter which we call the wrapping Binary fuse filter, and the fuzzy Binary fuse filter which was proposed as part of this project.
-We provide several tests to measure the performance and inner workings of these filters.
+We provide several tests to measure the performance and reveal the inner workings of these filters.

 ## Filter Classes
 ### Binary Fuse Filter